-Market analysts use data from consumers, competing companies, and market activities to determine demand, pricing, and other factors that help position their organization’s goods and services in the marketplace.
-They are also expected to present their findings to organizational leaders and clients.
-Some market research analyst positions require a master’s degree in fields like marketing research, sales and marketing, or business administration.
+Market analysts use data from consumers, competing companies, and market activities to determine demand, pricing, and other factors that can help position their organization's goods and services in the marketplace.
+They also present their findings to organizational leaders and clients.
+Some market research analyst positions require a master's degree in fields like marketing research, sales and marketing, or business administration.

 - Director of Sales and Marketing

-The director of sales and marketing supervises all personnel in their company’s sales, marketing, and public relations departments.
-They lead initiatives that improve their organization’s overall sales and effectiveness in advertising, and may participate in staff recruitment, hiring, and training.
-A degree in fields like business, marketing, or communications is typically required for this position.
+The director of sales and marketing supervises all personnel in their company's sales, marketing, and public relations departments.
+They lead initiatives that improve their organization's overall sales and effectiveness in advertising and participate in staff recruitment, hiring, and training.
+A degree in fields like business, marketing, or communication is typically required for this position.

 Most creative directors in advertising work for ad agencies or other organizations that feature a strong advertising presence.
-They oversee personnel responsible for creative products and services, and collaborate with employees in other creative fields, such as graphic design and copywriting.
-A master’s degree in advertising or a similar field is often required for this position.
+They oversee and collaborate with employees in creative fields, such as graphic design and copywriting.
+A master's degree in advertising or a similar field is often required for this position.